 ALBA ECSTASY: Frozen Thoughts (2019)

-“Slower than basically animated, Frozen Thoughts travels between intensity and drama in a nice sonic envelope”
+“Slower than basically animated, Frozen Thoughts travels between intensity and drama”

 Yep, 2019!
 And I had so much fun analyzing Alba Ecstasy's music last year that I decided to continue the experiment.
 The reviews will be shorter since we know the subject all ears filled.
 First download of 2019, FROZEN THOUGHTS is equipped of 3 long titles that have the improvisational perfume of the Roumanian School with minimalist structures loaded of an entire arsenal of synths and sequencers.
 The structures stick to the identity of the album with titles which seem frozen in minimalist membranes evolving as a slow awakening.
 The sequences are limpid with a big L, causing our mind to drift into Mirage's boundaries.
 A beautiful album more ambient than rhythmic, FROZEN THOUGHTS travels between intensity and drama in a nice sound envelope where the sequences are like these verses in long poems stigmatized in the cold.